Azure/bicep-registry-modules/avm/res/cdn/profile/afdEndpoint/route/README.md

 ### Parameter: `customDomainNames`

-The name of the custom domain.
-The custom domain must be defined in the profile customDomains.
+The names of the custom domains.
+The custom domains must be defined in the profile customDomains array.

 - Required: No
 - Type: array